bruferrari/devfest16-api-development-swagger/README.md

 #DevFestSP '16
 *Programando com Swagger e Go (API development with Swagger)*

-In this sample was used as example an instagram api that comes within Swagger sample folder.
+In this sample was used as example an instagram api that comes within Swagger's sample folder.
 The following code written in Go was generated using [Mercurius](https://github.com/novatrixtech/mercurius)

 # Go API Server for